codecrafters-io/build-your-own-redis/stage_descriptions/auth-10-tq1.md

 ### The `nopass` flag

-The `nopass` is one of the user flags in Redis that makes the user so that every password will work against this user.
-It also removes all the passwords for the user if their passwords list is non-empty.
+The `nopass` flag is one of the user flags in Redis that allows any password to work for this user.
+It also removes all passwords for the user if their password list is non-empty.

 Example usage: